christian-barnabe-chabi/php_adminer/README.md

 Resources are single page loaded dynamically blueprinting an API resource or managing a simple custom handled resource.

-You do not need to load the page manually or specify which resource class to load. `PHP API ADMIN +` uses class reflection to determine which class to load, and pass the request data to the resource, which are accessible in the `handle` method of the concerned loaded class.
-In the case `PHP API ADMIN +` can't find the class, an error 404 will show up.
+You do not need to load the page manually or specify which resource class to load. `PHP ADMINER` uses class reflection to determine which class to load, and pass the request data to the resource, which are accessible in the `handle` method of the concerned loaded class.
+In the case `PHP ADMINER` can't find the class, a 404 error  will show up.

-To load resources, `PHP API ADMIN +` will lookup in the `app/resources` folder and will base on the first passed parameter.
+To load resources, `PHP ADMINER` will look up in the `app/resources` folder and will base on the first passed parameter.
 The second parameter (`Array`) can be used to pass data to the concerned data.

 ```php
 Resource::load('user'); // will look for App\Resource\User class